BenKuhnhaeuser/GPID/README.md

 Based on these results, we can have high confidence that the sample is [*Calamus melanochaetes*](https://powo.science.kew.org/taxon/urn:lsid:ipni.org:names:665239-1), which is widespread across the Asian tropics.

 ## Next steps
+Have a go at identifying the other two samples, `Calamus_sample_2` and `Calamus_sample_3`.
+To check whether you are interpreting the results correctly, have a look at [Interpretation](https://github.com/BenKuhnhaeuser/GPID/wiki/5.-Interpretation).

 To work through the full GPID workflow including reference construction, method calibration and method validation, explore the [Tutorial](https://github.com/BenKuhnhaeuser/GPID/wiki/6.-Tutorial).